howallworks/theoryofeverything/docs/Papers/TermTime.en.md

 Object/clock No. 1, moving at a higher speed relative to the ImFR, counts fewer periods than object/clock No. 2, moving at a lower speed.

+And now let's look at the various interpretations obtained based on this fact.

 Conclusion according to the theory of relativity:

-1. The higher the speed of the object / clock, the stronger the time dilation (time deformation).
+1. The higher speed of the object/clock, the stronger time dilation (time deformation).
 2. The time spent on the period of electromagnetic radiation (the time of the full period) does not change.

 Conclusion according to the concept of absolute time:

-1. The higher the speed of the object / clock, the longer the period of electromagnetic radiation (the time of each period increases).
+1. The higher speed of the object/clock, the longer period of electromagnetic radiation (the time of each period increases).
 The flow of time is invariable (constant).
 2. The time spent on the period of electromagnetic radiation (the time of the full period) is changing.

 Both interpretations are based on the same fact, but completely opposite.